 Round 2 – 15/17: ch 3, (2 dc, ch 1, 2 dc) in each ch sp (skip all dc stitches), ss in 3rd ch of ch3.
 Fasten off and weave in ends.
 Number of times depends on how long you want the wrist warmers.
 The best ways to weave in ends is to go up the 3 ch and then weave back and forth through the base of the 3 tr going up the rounds.
 That way the ends don’t get stretched and start to show.

-An acquaintance of mine tried on a pair of these a while ago and proclaimed very convincingly that they warmed her entire body because her wrists were now warm… must the combination of alpaca and silk.
+An acquaintance of mine tried on a pair of these a while ago and proclaimed very convincingly that they warmed her entire body because her wrists were now warm….
 I only know that I wear mine every day during the winter.
 Have fun creating!